mansi0411/Zenith/README.md

 Modify `src/index.css` to update colors, gradients, shadows, and transitions.
 Use Tailwind utility classes and custom layers for rapid UI changes.
 Apply `.luxury-shadow`, `.product-hover`, `.luxury-button`, and other custom classes for consistent styling.

 ---

-## Deployment

-Zenith can be deployed on platforms like [Lovable](https://lovable.dev/projects/ee5e64fa-8243-4c8e-94c2-75b132464bf1) or any static hosting provider.
-For custom domains, use Lovable’s Project Settings > Domains.

----